ucfopen/enigma-materia-widget/src/_guides/player.md

 # Overview #

-Enigma is a Jeopardy-like study and quiz tool.
-Question are separated into categorical rows.
+Enigma is a Jeopardy-like multiple choice quiz tool.
+Questions are separated into categories.
+Unlike Jeopardy, every question in a row is given the same score weight.

 ## Main Board ##